Our Justice Work

 A deep commitment to social justice has long been a hallmark of Stoneygate Baptist Church, with a dedicated Justice Group meeting regularly to pray and plan together, and help guide and encourage the wider church.
 Here you can read a little about some of our longstanding concerns and campaigns.

 According to the United Nations High Commission on Refugees, by the end of 2019, 79.5 million individuals were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
 And the trauma doesn't end with crossing a border, as dangerous journeys and hostile environments make finding a place of safety a long and difficult process.
-We have been involved in campaigning on refugee rights, and have collected food for local refugee organisations for several years.
+We have been involved in campaigning on refugee rights, and collected food for local refugee organisations for several years.

 Charities we support